sandijean90/AgentStack-HealthcareAgent/README.md

 * I have a rash, who can I see in Los Angeles CA?

 ### Research Agent
-* Tell me about the different types od diabetes.
+* Tell me about the different types of diabetes.
 * What can I do to reduce my cholesterol?